 The reality is, revenge porn and sharing non-consensual images is all too real in the lives of women, girls, men, and boys.
 And that is on all of us as a collective society, because the internet provides what the people want and support.
 When you think about it, it’s a system of supply and demand.
 So what can we do about it?
 We can all help to stop the demand for this kind of behavior and content, and the supply will ideally dry up.

 And if revenge porn and non-consensual image sharing aren’t on your radar, then what’s important is being aware of its reality, its prevalence, and its very real impact on peoples’ lives.
 We need to recognize that revenge porn is an issue that deserves our attention and our efforts as Fighters, no matter who it happens to, celebrity or not.

 The images of all the celebrities affected by this problem are now being used as pornographic material all over the world and those violated can do nothing about it.

 It’s simply not enough to know about and disagree with cyberbullying and revenge porn, we need to take action in order to put a stop to this type of victimization, violence, and bullying.

 So, what can we do as Fighters?

 Speak out by remembering and emphasizing that this issue is fundamentally about consent, it’s about sexual exploitation, and it’s about respecting another person’s humanity, instead of humiliating and objectifying them.

 We often speak about the serious dangers of sexting but let the crucial message of consent permeate your conversations about this issue.
-Whether Cyrus, Stewart, or Woods “should” have possession of or sent those photos is not the issue here, the simple fact is that these hackers violated the law and engaged in behavior that should not be acceptable, but is being treated by many as if it’s both acceptable and funny.
+Whether someone “should” have possession of or sent those photos is not the issue we’re focusing on here, the simple fact is that these hackers violated trust, and the law and engaged in behavior that should not be acceptable, but is being treated by many as if it’s both acceptable and funny.
 The truth is, it is neither.
 It’s exploitation.

 —Join the Fight